A Non-Orthogonal Variational Quantum Eigensolver: Results

 \subsubsection{Hexatriene}

-As in our analysis of H\(_4\), we compare the proposed adaptive approach to distributing measurements between the elements of the Hamiltonian and overlap matrices with a non-adaptive one, by choosing a collection of optimized NOVQE states and applying both methods to determine the ground state energy in the resulting subspace.
-In this case we choose to use \(M=16\) states, each of which is generated by a \(k=2\) $k$-UpCCGSD circuit, and focus on the equilibrium configuration of trans-Hexatriene.
-Examining \fig{hexa_k2n16}, we see immediately that the increased difficulty of this problem compared to H\(_4\) is reflected in a much larger gap between the FCI ground state and the ground state in the NOVQE subspace, as well in a larger number of measurements required for convergence.
+As in our analysis of H\(_4\), we compare the proposed adaptive approach to distributing measurements between the elements of the Hamiltonian and overlap matrices with a non-adaptive one.
+We do so by choosing collections of optimized NOVQE states and applying both methods to determine the ground state energy in the resulting subspaces.
+In this case we choose to use \(M=8\) states, each of which is generated by a \(k=1\) $k$-UpCCGSD circuit, and focus on the equilibrium configuration of trans-Hexatriene.
+Examining the two realizations of this experiment plotted in \fig{hexa_k2n16}, we see immediately that the increased difficulty of this problem compared to H\(_4\) is reflected in the much larger gaps between the FCI ground states and the ground states in the NOVQE subspaces, as well in the larger numbers of measurements required for convergence.

 \fig{hexa_k2n16} shows the same substantial difference between the performances of the adaptive and non-adaptive approaches that was observed for \ce{H4}.
-Here we see that the true ground state of the subspace lies outside of the error bars for the non-adaptive scheme during a portion of the measurement procedure.
-Additional bootstrap samples might address this behavior, but we note that the adaptive scheme moves quickly to a regime where the uncertainty estimates are reliable even with a small number of samples.
+In panel B, we see that the true ground state of the subspace lies outside of the error bars for the non-adaptive scheme during small portions of the measurement procedure.
+This is a manifestation of the phenomenon mentioned in \sec{diagonalization}, where using an insufficient number of Monte Carlo samples may result in misestimating the magnitude of the uncertainty in the ground state energy.
+We note that the adaptive scheme moves quickly to a regime where the uncertainty estimates are reliable even with a small number of samples.
 We once again observe that the variance qualitatively converges with the expected long-time \(\frac{1}{N}\) behavior of \eq{variance_scaling} for most of the numerical experiment.
-Therefore, we can determine the `intrinsic variance', \(\kappa\), of each method and compare their statistical efficiencies.
+Therefore, we can determine \(\kappa\), the `intrinsic variance' defined in \eq{variance_scaling}, of each method and compare their statistical efficiencies.